sjbrown/1kfa/mod_guide_player.md

 * With **advantage**, you must choose the card with the **highest** primary result.
 * With **disadvantage**, you must choose the card with the **lowest** primary result.
 * If there is a **tie** for highest or lowest, you may choose freely among the tied cards.
+* In the rare case that the **player's Deckahedron doesn't have enough cards**, the PC is immediately incapacitated, and the flip is treated as an ✗ result.

 Your choice determines both the outcome of the move and any secondary effects (like XP).
 All flipped cards go to your discard pile, with the chosen card on top.